 Your agent should be presenting sales information about comparable homes to yours and recommending pricing that will drive interest and result in showings.
 If your agent did this and you ignored their recommendation and chose a higher price, chances are that is the reason your home hasn’t sold.
 If you are priced right then there may be other reasons.

-2. Your home needs work
+2. The home needs work

 Homes that sell the fastest are priced right and they’re in good condition.
 What do we mean by “good?”
 They have curb appeal – the exterior reflects pride of ownership, not necessarily opulence.
 The home and trim painting are fresh, roof, decks, and patios are in good condition and the landscaping is tidy.